 El Mirage is now managed by the BLM as a public lands resource.
 The SCTA, along with its partner organization Friends of El Mirage, works to help maintain the lakebed for their activities and to educate competitors and the public on proper use, safety and etiquette, including a firm policy of pack in, pack out.
 Race participants and spectators alike pay a $15 daily or $30-weekly fee to access, recreate and camp out on the lakebed.
 El Mirage is closed to the public when the lake surface is wet or muddy—it often floods during winter and dries out to its smooth surface for the start of the spring racing season.
 Seasonal races can be cancelled due to poor surface conditions so it is suggested that travelers visit the SCTA-BNI website at: http://www.scta-bni.org before heading out for a scheduled event.

 I would like to thank the team at White Goose Bar Racing for their insight, introductions and hospitality.
 I arrived the evening before the September 2014 meet as a newbie, and these folks showed me the ropes, making sure I was well fed that evening.
 When you visit El Mirage for the trials, be sure to stop by their white gooseneck trailer and bring some beer or other libation to contribute to the bar.

 APS-F is a Special Construction Partial Streamline Modified Fuel motorcycle.

 The SCTA does not time thrust-powered vehicles.
-They faded out from use during the 1980s due to safety concerns and because they are prohibitively expensive to race.
+They faded from use during the 1980s due to safety concerns, and because they are prohibitively expensive to race.